10 Performance Tips and Tricks For Ableton Live

 3. Use both GUI views of Ableton Live 10

 One of the reasons for Ableton’s success is the existence of 2 GUI views.
 The traditional arrangement view with vertical-track display and time moving is ideal for mixing and mastering.
 However, the session view gives us the opportunity to improvise, record, and perform our musical ideas extremely easy by creating short clips.
 You will discover it’s advantages during time and experience.
-Session view is perfect for djing and lives performances as well.
+The session view is perfect for djing and lives performances as well.

 4. Create and edit MIDI